 Of course, the answer to all of this question is no, you wouldn’t buy ancient, run-down machinery for any other mission-critical role.

 You have work to do — you need a tool.
 But not an old, rusty tool that has had most of its life beaten out of it in Japan.
 You know that the best tools are the ones you don’t need to even think about.
 They’re just there, ready, when you need a job done.
 They do the job just as you need it done, without compromise.
 And they require as little maintenance as possible to keep them ready for the next time.

 On all these levels, it’s pretty clear that an ancient Japanese mini truck that’s already at least a quarter century old, and likely has high mileage as well, is not going to be that kind of reliable tool you need.

 Ancient Mini Truck Maintenance & Parts

 Notice that’s “ancient” and not just “old”.
-A 10-year-old Japanese mini truck is getting old, but if one of our dealers sell you one in great shape with low mileage, you certainly won’t be thinking it’s ancient at all.
+A 10-year-old Japanese mini truck is getting old, but if one of our dealers sell you one in great shape with low mileage, you certainly won’t be thinking it’s ancient.

 These Japanese mini trucks you’re seeing for sale that are over 25 years old?
-They’re ancient.
+Yes, they’re ancient.
 And to keep them running takes effort.
 A lot of regular effort.
+And, of course, money.
 But even then, it doesn’t mean they won’t give out on you just when you need them.

 If you can get it, great.
 But if you can’t?
 Well that’s game over.
 That’s the end of your mini truck.
 You know it’s coming, but you don’t know when.
 Sure, you could have several years use out of it.
 Maybe.
 But what if something breaks the week after you get it, and then you can’t get the part you need?
 That’s the end of that.